hurlybird/Duck/README.md

 ## Porting

-Duck is written in XCode, and includes targets for Mac OS and iOS.
+Duck is written in XCode and includes targets for Mac OS and iOS.
 It should compile anywhere with a C99 compliant compiler.
 A few types and functions, particularly those related to atomic operations will likely need to be redefined on non-Apple or non-POSIX systems.